-- In 1990, our Hiring Partner (now our Administrative Director), Stephen E. Barcan, was a founding member of the New Jersey Law Firm Group, an organization committed to the recruitment, hiring and retention of minority law students and lawyers in member firms and government agencies.
+- In 1990, our former Hiring Partner, Stephen E. Barcan, was a founding member of the New Jersey Law Firm Group, an organization committed to the recruitment, hiring and retention of minority law students and lawyers in member firms and government agencies.
 The Firm has remained an active participant and through this organization, we sponsor a fellowship for a minority law student, provide roundtable discussion groups for law students, participate in minority job fairs, and encourage our associates to mentor students identified through this group.

 - We support the Rutgers-Newark Law School Minority Student Program (MSP).
 For many years, the Firm provided first year minority students with the opportunity to participate in our summer associate program with a view toward mentoring each student toward eventual hire by the Firm as an associate.
 We are pleased that our efforts in this regard have been successful and many of our first year MSP interns joined the Firm as summer associates and fall entry associates.